anynines/klutchio/docs/architecture/index.md

   - multi-cluster architecture
 ---

-This section covers all the Klutch components that work together to enable its functionality.
-Klutch follows a multi-cluster architecture as well as a client-server paradigm and is primarily composed of two clusters: the App Cluster and the Control Plane Cluster.
-Depending on the configuration, there can be one or more App Clusters.

-Here is the high-level overview of Klutch:
+Klutch follows a multi-cluster, client-server paradigm.
+Developers interact with the App Cluster to request and consume data services, while platform operators use the Control Plane Cluster to manage and monitor them.

 ![High Level Architecture](../img/high_level_architecture.png)

 ## App Cluster

-The App Cluster hosts applications but does not host the data services used by them.
-Developers create data services using proxy claims, which are forwarded to the Control Plane Cluster.
-It is important to note that each App Cluster must authorize itself with the Control Plane Cluster in order to request the provisioning of data services.
+An App Cluster runs applications and consumes Klutch-managed data services, while the actual data services are provisioned elsewhere.
+Developers define their data service requirements by creating Proxy Claims, a Kubernetes Custom Resource that serves as a resource request.
+Klutch’s API leverages powerful abstractions to streamline data service management, covering from resource provisioning to backup and restore processes.
+When a Proxy Claim is applied, the request is forwarded to the Control Plane, which provisions the actual resource in an automation backend (such as AWS) and synchronizes the latest status back to the App Cluster.

 ## Control Plane Cluster

-Platform operators are responsible for managing the Control Plane Cluster, the central hub of Klutch’s functionality.
-This centralized approach benefits platform operators by restricting the management of all data services used within an organization to a single location.
-The Control Plane Cluster processes requests from App Clusters, hosts the core components of Klutch, and handles the provisioning of data services—one of Klutch’s primary features.
-These services can be provisioned within the Control Plane Cluster, on external cloud providers, or on-premises, depending on the requirements.
-Once provisioned, the Control Plane Cluster is notified of any updates to the data service instance specifications from the App Cluster and takes the necessary actions to apply the changes accordingly.
+The Control Plane Cluster is a Kubernetes cluster that serves as the central management hub for Klutch.
+Platform operators use it to monitor and manage data services.
+It facilitates the provisioning of data services across various automation backends, maintains a catalog of resources, and ensures bidirectional synchronization of resource specifications, status, and metadata with App Clusters.

-In the [following section](./architecture-deep-dive/), we will take a closer look at the Klutch components that reside within both the App Cluster and the Control Plane Cluster.
+In the [following section](./architecture-deep-dive/), we will take a closer look at the Klutch components and how they facilitate data service management within Klutch.